oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

 </div>
 ⁠

 **Procedure 1.2.
-Configuring the Red Hat Enterprise Virtualization Manager**
+Configuring oVirt**

 1.  **Packages**
-    The `engine-setup` command checks to see if it is performing an upgrade or an installation, and whether any updates are available for the packages linked to the Manager.
+    The `engine-setup` command checks to see if it is performing an upgrade or an installation, and whether any updates are available for the packages linked to oVirt.
 No user input is required at this stage.

         [ INFO  ] Checking for product updates...
         [ INFO  ] No product updates found

 2.  **Network Configuration**
-    A reverse lookup is performed on the host name of the machine on which the Red Hat Enterprise Virtualization Manager is being installed.
+    A reverse lookup is performed on the host name of the machine on which oVirt is being installed.
 The host name is detected automatically, but you can correct this host name if it is incorrect or if you are using virtual hosts.
 There must be forward and reverse lookup records for the provided host name in DNS, especially if you will also install the reports server.

         Host fully qualified DNS name of this server [autodetected host name]:

-    The `engine-setup` command checks your firewall configuration and offers to modify that configuration for you to open the ports used by the Manager for external communication such as TCP ports 80 and 443.
-If you do not allow the `engine-setup` command to modify your firewall configuration, then you must manually open the ports used by the Red Hat Enterprise Virtualization Manager.
+    The `engine-setup` command checks your firewall configuration and offers to modify that configuration for you to open the ports used by oVirt for external communication such as TCP ports 80 and 443.
+If you do not allow the `engine-setup` command to modify your firewall configuration, then you must manually open the ports used by oVirt.

         Do you want Setup to configure the firewall?
 (Yes, No) [Yes]: